Compliance and certification requirements for hiring registered nurses

 Solution: The NCLEX (National Council Licensure Examination) for RNs is the licensure examination for nurses in the USA that assesses a nurse’s competency to work as a registered nurse.
 The state board of nursing can verify the validity of the licensure.

 Most boards offer online tools that let you enter the license number to check its status.
-You can also look up and verify a license through Nursys, the national nurse licensure database used by most state boards, in addition to your state’s verification board, to ensure legal compliance during staffing.
+You can also look up and verify a license through Nursys, the national nurse licensure database used by most state boards, in addition to your state’s verification board, to ensure legal issues in healthcare during staffing.

 Challenge: Conducting a thorough background check for any criminal, drug abuse, or sexual harassment history.